mohebifar/php-jalali-extension/README.md

 This is the fastest class ever known in php to do that !

-We compare the extension with [sallar/jDateTime](https://github.com/sallar/jDateTime) so that we do the same `date("Y m d l s f")` action with two classes.
+We compare the extension with [sallar/jDateTime](https://github.com/sallar/jDateTime) so that we do the same `date("Y m d l s f")` action with both classes.

 	$phpJDate = new jDateTime();
 	$extJDate = new \Jalali\Date();